sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210312: started to code up draft-10, first  by adding more options for the ``openssl ech`` command so we can do more tests as we go.

 - 20210310: updated HPKE/happykey code to match latest upstream OpenSSL (but HPKE/draft-07 is still the default build here for now)